 Check out 30 Best Ferns for Containers that Grow Indoors & Outdoors Easily here

 Common Names: Jiang, gingembre, ingwer, adrak, kon-gang, adi

 Ginger is one of the most delicious and healthiest spices available on Earth.
 Not only it adds a tasty flavor to the food, but it’s also full of nutrients and bioactive compounds.
 Some other benefits include:

 - Treats motion sickness

 - Cures chronic indigestion

 - Helps in menstrual pain

 - Fights Infections

-Excessive intake of ginger might increase bleeding tendency and promote diarrhea.
-Throat irritation, abdominal discomfort, central nervous system depression are some other downfalls of ginger.
+Note: Excessive intake of ginger might increase bleeding tendency and promote diarrhea.
+Throat irritation, abdominal discomfort, and central nervous system depression are some other downfalls of ginger.
 However, you must not worry about these side effects if you’re intaking it in the prescribed dose.

 7. Schisandra Berries